 - 1. Under section 125 of the Resource Management Act 1991, this consent lapses five years after the date of commencement of the consent unless: - a) The consent is given effect to; or - b) The Otago Regional Council extends the period after which the consent lapses. - 2.
-This consent is also subject to the General Conditions listed in Schedule 1 General Conditions and Attachments A-C of that Schedule.
-In the event of differences or conflict, between the General Conditions and the conditions of this consent, the conditions of this consent prevail.
+This consent is also subject to the General Conditions in Schedule 1 General Conditions and Attachments A-C to that Schedule.
+In the event of differences or conflict between the General Conditions and the conditions of this consent, the conditions of this consent prevail. - 3.
+The Consent Holder must adopt the best practicable option to avoid and/or mitigate any adverse effect on the environment resulting from the discharge of contaminants to air.
+The best practicable option must include the Consent Holder operating, supervising and maintaining the landfill and monitoring the discharges to air so as to ensure that any potential adverse effect on the environment is avoided or mitigated. - 4.
+There must be no noxious, dangerous, offensive or objectionable dust or odour that, in the opinion of an authorised officer of the Otago Regional Council, causes an adverse effect at or beyond the boundary of the site.